 The GNSO Council further agreed that the GGP should be limited to the single topic of Applicant support, with an allowance to add additional scope to the GGP subject to Council vote.

 On 13 July 2022, the GGP Initiation Request was submitted to the GNSO Council.

+The GNSO Council determined that more time was needed to refine the Initiation Request and the vote was deferred.

+The GGP Initiation Request was refined following input from Councilors and an updated GGP Initiation Request was shared with the GNSO Council on [DATE].

 Resolved,